bickelmps/DIC_FFT_ETHZ/README.md

 ﻿
 # Digital Image Correlation using an FFT-approach

-#### State of the Art - for 8bit, equal dim, single- and multi-channel images, with on-demand geotiff information forwarding
+#### State of the Art, validated, and calibrated DIC tool - for 8bit, equal dim, single- and multi-channel images, with on-demand geotiff information forwarding

 #### Quantify displacement of features in a series of images over time & retrieve displacement velocities.
 Output data include CVP 2D-displacement maps, the displacement resultant (magnitude), displacement vectors, as well as a geo-rectified GIS-ready map (optional).
 #### Built-in pre-processing routines: